 PG&E settles with San Bruno victim for $2.5 million: report

-(Reuters) - Court-sealed documents accidentally posted online by a California court revealed that PG&E Corp settled with a teenage victim of the 2010 San Bruno pipeline blast for nearly $2.5 million, according to a newspaper report.
+(Reuters) - Documents accidentally posted online by a California court revealed that PG&E Corp settled with a victim of the 2010 San Bruno pipeline blast for nearly $2.5 million, according to a newspaper report.

 The link to the "San Bruno Pipeline Coordinated Case" on the San Mateo County Superior Court website had been taken down as of Thursday.
-Tim Benton, director of information technology for the court, said it would be available again in the near future, and that the accidental document posting had been corrected.
+Tim Benton, director of information technology for the court, said it would be made available again "sometime in the near future."
+He declined to comment further.

-The San Mateo County Times reported that the documents posted on the court website showed the utility paid the teenager, a girl, $1.8 million, plus $677,700 to cover her attorneys' fees and $19,400 for medical expenses.
+The San Mateo County Times reported that court-sealed documents posted on the court website showed the utility paid the teenage girl $1.8 million, plus $677,700 to cover her attorneys' fees and $19,400 for medical expenses.

 The pipeline blast on September 9, 2010, left her with second- and third-degree burns that required extensive treatment and would likely leave scars, the newspaper said, citing the lawsuit.

 It was a year ago on Thursday that investigators released a report blaming PG&E's lax approach to pipeline safety and weak government oversight for the blast, which destroyed 38 homes, killed eight people and injured dozens more.